harmtemolder/koreader-calibre-plugin/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [Unreleased]

+## [0.5] - 2022-12-27

+### Changed

+- Add "Sync Missing Sidecars to KOReader" functionality
+- Vendor in slpp.py instead of adding it as a separate dependency to reduce fragility

 ## [0.4.1-beta] - 2022-11-08